-On August 9, 2016, our first commercial product, SUSTOL® (granisetron) extended-release injection ("SUSTOL"), was approved by the U.S. Food and Drug Administration ("FDA").
+On August 9, 2016, our first commercial product, SUSTOL (granisetron) extended-release injection ("SUSTOL"), was approved by the U.S. Food and Drug Administration ("FDA").
 SUSTOL is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy (MEC) or anthracycline and cyclophosphamide (AC) combination chemotherapy regimens.
-SUSTOL is an extended-release, injectable 5-hydroxytryptamine type 3 receptor antagonist that utilizes Heron's proprietary Biochronomer® drug delivery technology ("Biochronomer Technology") to maintain therapeutic levels of granisetron for 35 days.
+SUSTOL is an extended-release, injectable 5-hydroxytryptamine type 3 receptor antagonist that utilizes Heron's proprietary Biochronomer drug delivery technology ("Biochronomer Technology") to maintain therapeutic levels of granisetron for 5 days.
 We commenced commercial sales of SUSTOL in the U.S. in October 2016.

-On November 9, 2017, our second commercial product, CINVANTI® (aprepitant) injectable emulsion ("CINVANTI"), was approved by the FDA.
+On November 9, 2017, our second commercial product, CINVANTI (aprepitant) injectable emulsion ("CINVANTI"), was approved by the FDA.
 CINVANTI, in combination with other antiemetic agents, is indicated in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy (HEC) including high-dose cisplatin and nausea and vomiting associated with initial and repeat courses of moderately emetogenic cancer chemotherapy (MEC).
 CINVANTI is an intravenous ("IV") formulation of aprepitant, a substance P/neurokinin-1 ("NK1") receptor antagonist.
 CINVANTI is the only IV formulation of an NK1 receptor antagonist indicated for the prevention of acute and delayed nausea and vomiting associated with HEC and nausea and vomiting associated with MEC that is free of polysorbate 80 or any other synthetic surfactant.
 We commenced commercial sales of CINVANTI in the U.S. in January 2018.

 HTX-011, which utilizes Heron's proprietary Biochronomer Technology, is an investigational, long-acting, extended-release formulation of the local anesthetic bupivacaine in a fixed-dose combination with the anti-inflammatory meloxicam for the management of postoperative pain.
 By delivering sustained levels of both a potent anesthetic and a local anti-inflammatory agent directly to the site of tissue injury, HTX-011 was designed to deliver superior pain relief while reducing the need for systemically administered pain medications such as opioids, which carry the risk of harmful side effects, abuse and addiction.
 HTX-011 has been shown to reduce pain significantly better than placebo or bupivacaine alone in five diverse surgical models: hernia repair, abdominoplasty, bunionectomy, total knee arthroplasty and breast augmentation.
 HTX-011 was granted Fast Track designation from the FDA in the fourth quarter of 2017 and Breakthrough Therapy designation in the second quarter of 2018.
-In the second half of 2018, Heron expects to submit a New Drug Application to the FDA for HTX-011.
+We recently submitted our New Drug Application ("NDA") to the FDA for HTX-011.

+As of September 30, 2018, we had \$364.8 million in cash, cash equivalents and short-term investments.
 We have incurred significant operating losses and negative cash flows from operations.
-As of June 30, 2018, our accumulated deficit was \$872.8 million, and we had \$423.0 million in cash, cash equivalents and short-term investments.
-Based on our current operating plan and projections, management believes that available cash, cash equivalents and short-term investments are sufficient to fund operations for at least one year from the date this Quarterly Report on Form 10-Q is filed with the U.S. Securities and Exchange Commission ("SEC").
+Management believes that cash, cash equivalents and short-term investments as of September 30, 2018 will be sufficient to fund operations for at least one year from the date this Quarterly Report on Form 10-Q is filed with the U.S. Securities and Exchange Commission ("SEC").